 Gluteus Medius and Minimus

-The gluteus medius extends from the ilium to the femur and act as abductor and medial rotator of hip.
+The gluteus medius extends from the ilium to the femur and acts as abductor and medial rotator of the hip.

 The gluteus minimus lies beneath the gluteus medius and is its companion in attachments and functions.